 Between bites of pureed peas and finger foods, you’ll scrub down your baby’s high chair hundreds of times.
 Rather than tear your hair out, buy a chair that makes cleaning simple, while offering a safe and comfy seat for your little one.
-The OXO Tot Sprout is our pick because of how well it cleans up, and its simple operation.
-Plus, it breaks with tradition with a modern design, and has several options for wood stains and cushion colors, fitting into even the most eclectic kitchens.
+The OXO Tot Sprout is our pick for the best high chair because of how well it cleans up and its simple operation.
+Plus, it breaks with tradition to sport a modern design and has several options for wood stains and cushion colors to fit even the most eclectic kitchens.

 Who Should Buy This?

 Parents who want a separate spot for junior to sit during meals will want a full-size, sturdy high chair that will accommodate baby from infancy, or about age 6 months, through toddlerhood, and maybe longer.
 Full-size high chairs tend to be pretty bulky, so keep your space in mind when purchasing a chair.
 If you’re tight on space, you may want to consider a smaller portable high chair as an alternative.

 Many wood chairs will fit nicely under a table and offer a slim rear profile.
 Some of the plastic chairs we tested did not fit under a table and jutted out from behind it, proving to be somewhat of a hazard for the sleep-deprived parent or busy toddler.

 The high chair has pretty much always been an elevated seat with straps.
 Then and now, this essential piece of baby gear has sported a sturdy base, usually made of wood or plastic, with a tray to stow food.
 Any chair on the market will certainly meet these very basic criteria.

 But, to be at the top, today’s best high chairs meet the demands of modern parents.
 Safety, durability, cleanability, and comfort are must-have features.
 You’ll probably want something that looks good too.